DORA Compliance for Fund Managers: The ICT Risk Framework You Can’t Ignore

 What Fund Managers Need to Do

-4. Third-party register — complete inventory of ICT providers in the ITS-prescribed format
+- Third-party register — complete inventory of ICT providers in the ITS-prescribed format.
+The five-template structure and submission rules are covered in detail in our DORA register of information walk-through

 How financialregulations.eu Helps